spray/spray/docs/documentation/spray-io/pipelining.rst

 The Final Stages
 ----------------

-Both pipelines, the command- as well as the event pipeline, are always terminated by stages provided by the connection actor itself.
-The following, an except of the `IOConnectionActor sources`__, is their definition:
+Both pipelines, the command as well as the event pipeline, are always terminated by stages provided by the connection actor itself.
+The following, an excerpt of the `IOConnectionActor sources`__, is their definition:

 __ https://github.com/spray/spray/blob/master/spray-io/src/main/scala/cc/spray/io/ConnectionActors.scala